ericmedvet/slides/advanced-programming-2020/13-key-apis.md

 | int | size() | Returns the number of elements in this collection. |
 ]

-- They are all with the maximum generality that is specific enough to the **concept of collection**
+- They all have the maximum generality that is specific enough to the **concept of collection**
   - you can do them on any collection
   - note the `add()` description: "ensures that [...] contains"
 - `contains()` and `remove()` take `Object`, rather than `E`: historical reasons, but conceptually sound